History of Tibet (1950–present): Number of deaths

 The Government of Tibet in Exile quotes an issue of People's Daily published in 1959 to claim that the Tibetan population has dropped significantly since 1959, counting the population of the Tibet Autonomous region but Qinghai, Gansu, and other regions inhabited by Tibetans, as the "Tibetan population".
 Compared as a whole to the 2000 numbers, the population in these regions has decreased, it says.
 These findings are in conflict with a 1954 Chinese census report that counted ethnic Tibetans.
 This is because in all of these provinces, Tibetans were not the only traditional ethnic group.
 This is held to be so especially in Qinghai, which has a historical mixture of different groups of ethnics.
-In 1949, Han Chinese made up 48.3% of the population, the rest of the ethnic groups make up 51.7% of the 1.5 million total population.
+In 1949, Han Chinese made up 48% of the population, the rest of the ethnic groups make up 52% of the 1.5 million total population.
 As of today, Han Chinese account for 54% of the total population of Qinghai, which is slightly higher than in 1949.
 Tibetans make up around 20% of the population of Qinghai.
 Detailed analysis of statistical data from Chinese and Tibetan emigrant sources revealed errors in estimates of Tibetan population by regions.
 Although it may contain errors, data from the Government of Tibet in Exile was found to be in better correspondence with the known facts than any other existing estimates.
 With respect to total population of the whole Tibet in 1953 and 1959, the Tibetan side appears to provide numbers that are too high, while the Chinese side provides numbers that are too low.

-On June 20, 1959, in Mussoorie during a press conference, the Dalai Lama stated:

-"The ultimate Chinese aim with regard to Tibet, as far as I can make out, seems to attempt the extermination of religion and culture and even the absorption of the Tibetan race...Besides the civilian and military personnel already in Tibet, five million Chinese settlers have arrived in eastern and north-eastern Tso, in addition to which four million Chinese settlers are planned to be sent to U and Sung provinces of Central Tibet.
-Many Tibetans have been deported, thereby resulting in the complete absorption of these Tibetans as a race, which is being undertaken by the Chinese."